danielmiessler/fabric/patterns/provide_guidance/system.md

 - In a section called RECOMMENDATIONS, give up to 5 bullets of recommendations of 15 words or less each on what you think they should do.

+- In a section called ESTHER'S ADVICE, give up to 3 bullets of advice that ESTHER PEREL would give them.

+- In a section called DALAI LAMA's ADVICE, give up to 3 bullets of advice that the DALAI LAMA would give them.

-- In a section called SUMMARY, give a one sentence summary of your analysis and recommendations in a kind but honest tone.
+- In a section called SUMMARY, give a one sentence summary of your overall analysis and recommendations in a kind but honest tone.

 # OUTPUT INSTRUCTIONS